sowoi/ansible-unifi-wifi-key-changer/README.md

 You can enter your own key or have a randomized one created.
 The change will be announced via e-mail.

+# Setup
+Change wifikeyset to True if you want to be prompted to enter a key.
+Alternatively you can write a wifi key without prompt in wifi_key (remove the lookup entry for this).

 # Parameters
 unifiuser:
 unifipassword: